^

 Decompensated pyloroduodenal stenosis

-Decompensated pyloroduodenal stenosis is due to an increasingly weakening motor-evacuation function and an increase in the degree of stenosis.
-Often this is exacerbated peptic ulcer.
+Decompensated pyloroduodenal stenosis is caused by an increasingly weakening motor-evacuation function and an increase in the degree of stenosis.
+This is often facilitated by exacerbations of peptic ulcer disease.
 The characteristic signs of decompensated pyloroduodenal stenosis are:

-• frequent vomiting, almost no longer bringing relief to the patient, since it does not completely relieve the stomach from stagnant contents;
+• frequent vomiting, which almost no longer brings relief to the patient, since it does not completely empty the stomach of stagnant contents;

-• a painful feeling of constant overflow of the stomach;
+• a painful feeling of constant fullness in the stomach;

-• painful thirst due to the fact that the patient loses fluid during vomiting and when washing the stomach;
+• excruciating thirst due to the fact that the patient loses fluid during vomiting and gastric lavage;

-• periodic muscle twitching caused by electrolyte disorders, and with very pronounced electrolyte shifts convulsive seizures ("gastric" tetany);
+• periodic muscle twitching caused by electrolyte disturbances, and in case of very pronounced electrolyte shifts, convulsive seizures (“gastric” tetany);

 • complete lack of appetite;

-• sharp decrease in turgor and elasticity of the skin;
+• a sharp decrease in skin turgor and elasticity;

 • sharpened facial features;

-• the protrusion of contours of the distended stomach in the epigastric region through the thinned anterior abdominal wall and the disappearance of the peristaltic waves defined in the subcompensated stage;
+• the appearance of the contours of the distended stomach in the epigastric region through the thinned anterior abdominal wall and the disappearance of peristaltic waves determined in the subcompensated stage;

-• the constantly determined splash noise even with a slight jerky poklachivanie on the front abdominal wall;
+• a constantly detectable splashing noise even with a light, percussive tapping on the anterior abdominal wall;

-• the need for regular gastric lavage, which allows freeing the stomach and alleviating the condition of the patient;
+• the need for regular gastric lavage, which allows the stomach to be emptied and the patient's condition to be alleviated;

-• a sharp widening of the stomach, a decrease in its propulsive capacity, a large amount of contents (all these signs are well revealed in fluoroscopy of the stomach).
+• a sharp expansion of the stomach, a decrease in its propulsive capacity, a large amount of contents (all these signs are clearly visible during X-ray examination of the stomach).

 Laboratory data and electrocardiography

-• General analysis of blood: possible development of normo- or hypochromic anemia (due to a decrease in intake and absorption in the intestines of the main components of food and trace elements (particularly iron) .After the progression of pyloroduodenal stenosis with the onset of multiple vomiting and dehydration, an increase in the number of erythrocytes and hemoglobin due to the thickening of the blood.)
-The increase in ESR is also characteristic.
+• Complete blood count: normo- or hypochromic anemia may develop (due to decreased intake and absorption of the main components of food and microelements (in particular iron) in the intestine).
+As pyloroduodenal stenosis progresses with the onset of repeated vomiting and dehydration, the number of red blood cells and hemoglobin may increase (due to thickening of the blood).
+An increase in ESR is also characteristic.

-• Biochemical blood test: decrease in the total protein and albumin content; with repeated vomiting and dehydration, electrolyte disturbances occur-hyponatremia, hypokalemia, hypochloraemia, hypocalcemia; possible reduction in iron content.
-Sharply expressed hypochloremia is accompanied by the development of hypochloremic alkalosis and an increase in the urea blood content.
+• Biochemical blood test: decreased total protein and albumin; with repeated vomiting and dehydration, electrolyte disturbances occur - hyponatremia, hypokalemia, hypochloremia, hypocalcemia; a decrease in iron content is possible.
+Severe hypochloremia is accompanied by the development of hypochloremic alkalosis and an increase in the blood urea content.

-• with hypokalemia - a decrease in the amplitude of the T wave or the formation of a two-phase (±) or negative asymmetric T wave; an increase in the amplitude of the tooth U; elongation of ventricular systole - QT interval; horizontal displacement of the ST segment below the isoline.
+• in hypokalemia - a decrease in the amplitude of the T wave or the formation of a biphasic (±) or negative asymmetric T wave; an increase in the amplitude of the U wave; an increase in the electrical systole of the ventricles - the QT interval; horizontal displacement of the ST segment below the baseline.

 You are reporting a typo in the following text: